Podia and Thinkific are among the most popular online course platforms for beginners.

 Don’t have time to read the article till the end?
 Here’s my quick verdict.

-But if you can accept slightly weaker course creation and site-building features in exchange for native email marketing automation at a very affordable price, Podia is an excellent choice.
+But if you can accept slightly weaker course creation and site-building features for a more affordable price, then Podia is an excellent choice.

 Podia vs Thinkific – The Main Differences